 One way itinerary and Circle trip

-A one way itinerary is one where passenger is not return to the origin (boarding point).
+A one-way itinerary is one where the passenger does not return to the origin (boarding point).

 i.e. Colombo-Dubai